-- The location of ceiling-mounted luminaires should be coordinated with bathroom exhaust-fan placement. - Some prepackaged shower enclosures come with ceiling panels and lighting; the designer should coordinate the lighting with the shower specification. - Luminaires with a minimum rating of IP44104 should be used in shower areas.
+- A separate switch should be used for the shower light.
+Occupancy sensors are not recommended for control of these lights, as movement behind a shower curtain may not be detected. - Light fixture placement should be coordinated with the location of shower curtains and bariatric lift tracks that extend into toilet rooms (see Figure 44). - The location of ceiling-mounted lights should be coordinated with bathroom exhaust-fan placement. - Some prepackaged shower enclosures come with ceiling panels and lighting; the designer should coordinate the lighting with the shower specification.

-Figure 8-19.
+Figure 44.
 It is important that the ceiling lighting be coordinated with the location of bariatric lift tracks, which can run from patient room to bathroom to reduce the likelihood of falls during bathing and toileting.
-(Photo courtesy of Anton GrassI/ESTO)
+(Anton GrassI/ESTO)